dballaelliott/esplot/README.md

 to avoid having to reshape or otherwise prepare the data.
 This is particularly helpful when individuals can have multiple events or if there are multiple *types* of events that the researcher would like to compare.

-I am working on adding support to more general settings. **In particular, I am looking to add support for settings in which the researcher has already defined a `event time` variable.**
+I am working on adding support to more general settings. **I am currently adding support for settings in which the researcher has already defined a `event time` variable.**
 This would allow `esplot` to be used in a repeated cross-section or other non-panel settings.

-Interested users should flag this as an issue, otherwise adding this functionality will remain a medium to long-term goal.

 ### For users of older versions of Stata